NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: Introduction

 \section{Introduction}

-Text-to-speech (TTS) has progressed rapidly from intelligible speech to expressive speech generation.
+Speech generation has progressed rapidly, moving beyond intelligible speech toward expressive and controllable generation.
 Recent large-scale speech language modeling and codec-based generation paradigms have further improved perceptual quality, speaker similarity, and controllability, pushing synthetic speech toward increasingly human-like delivery~\cite{cui2025speechlm_survey,spark_tts2025,voxcpm_iclr2026}.
 However, achieving truly human-like spoken interaction requires more than just accurate lexical content.
-It necessitates the inclusion of non-verbal vocalizations (NVVs), such as laughter, sighs, and gasps, which carry essential affective and social signals that are critical for emotional communication and immersive human-computer interaction.
+It necessitates the inclusion of nonverbal vocalizations (NVVs), such as laughter, sighs, and gasps, which carry essential affective and social signals that are critical for emotional communication and immersive human-computer interaction.

-Non-verbal vocalizations (NVVs) are crucial in intention understanding, emotional communication, and immersive human--computer interaction by conveying emotional and social context that words alone cannot express~\cite{eyben2016gemaps}.
+Nonverbal vocalizations are crucial in intention understanding, emotional communication, and immersive human--computer interaction by conveying emotional and social context that words alone cannot express~\cite{eyben2016gemaps}.
 These vocalizations encompass a wide range of behaviors, from discrete events like laughter or sighs, to low-energy oral cues such as lip smacks, tongue clicks, and breathy sounds, which are often masked by surrounding phonation.
 Additionally, long-duration affective vocal styles, such as crying, trembling speech, and breathy exhaustion, contribute to the tone and intent of an utterance, requiring consistent modulation of prosody, timbre, and voice quality over time.